Aditya414singh/Phishing-Email-Detection/README.md

 <!-- THE DATASET -->
 ## <br>**➲ The Dataset**
-Human activites dataset contain about 5728 record which is a sample of an email and a target column "spam" which describe the state of an email spam or not.<br>
+Human activites dataset contain about 5728 record which is a sample of an email and a target column "phishing" which describe the state of an email phishing or not.<br>

 <!-- CODING SECTIONS -->
 ## <br>**➲ Coding Sections**